profounddark/pathfinder-blog/_posts/2021-04-21-fixing-a-broken-creature.md

 On its own, Bloodied doesn't mean anything.
 However, certain abilities or reactions can trigger off of a creature being Bloodied.
 In the alternative, some abilities are only available if the creature is (or is not) Bloodied.

 In my mind, "the first time the creature became Bloodied" seemed like a great opportunity to trigger the rage.
 At this point, it gives up on defense, ditches its shield, and goes on the full offensive.
-However, the change is obvious to the players, so they realize that it is important for them to defeat this enemy before he unleashes his full assault.
+However, the change is obvious to the players, so they realize that it is important for them to defeat this enemy before it can drop the bigger damage on them.

 As this was my first attempt at really messing with the Pathfinder 2E rules and system, I didn't go too crazy with this.
 I just mostly used the Rage ability as written, but changed it from an action to a free action that triggered on the <creature>vile aspirant</creature> first being bloodied in battle.